Beyond the Next Port: A Multi-Task Transformer for Forecasting Future Voyage Segment Durations: Experiment

 \subsection{Dataset Description}

 The original datasets used in the experiment include AIS dataset, port geofence dataset and vessel information dataset.
-The AIS dataset covers the trajectories of vessels in 2021 worldwide with over 200 million data points observed.
+The AIS dataset covers the trajectories of vessels in 2021 worldwide with over 200 million data points.
 The port geofence dataset contains regions of thousands of ports worldwide.
-To make sure only container ship is considered in the experiment, vessel information dataset is utilized to filter the valid IMO of container ships with the type field.
-Totally, 5008 container ships are selected.
+To make sure only container vessels are considered in the experiment, vessel information dataset is utilized to filter the valid IMOs of container vessels based on the type field.
+In total, 5008 container vessels are selected.

-Through the data preprocessing pipeline described in Section~\ref{sec:process}, vessel voyage records dataset and port vessel count dataset can be accessed for the experiment.
-The field of vessel voyage records dataset is described in Table~\ref{tab:voyage_record}, which contains the sailing start time, the sailing vessel, the sailing voyage and the sailing duration.
-In the study, segments with counts more than 75 times in 2021 are considered because sparse data makes it difficult to capture the patterns inherent in the data.
+Through the data preprocessing pipeline described in Section~\ref{sec:process}, the vessel voyage record dataset and port vessel count dataset can be accessed for the experiment.
+The fields of vessel voyage record dataset are described in Table~\ref{tab:voyage_record}, which contain the sailing start time, the sailing vessel, the sailing voyage and the sailing duration.
+In the study, segments with more than 75 records in 2021 are considered because sparse data makes it difficult to capture the inherent patterns.
 Totally, 1120 segments and 380 ports are selected, which are shown in Figure~\ref{fig:segment}.
-Lines stand for voyage records which happened between the two ports in 2021.
+Lines represent voyage records occurred between the two ports in 2021.
 It can be seen that most segments gather in the west coast of the Pacific and Europe with short to medium sailing distance.
-The most frequent segment is from Waigaoqiao port to Ningbo Port, with 2310 observations and 5.37 hours as average sailing duration.
-The selected segments in the experiment cover 10.4\% of segments all over the world, including 54.5\% sailing records happened in 2021 with 201510 observations.
-It can be observed that low frequency segments and short distance segments account for the majority.
-The frequency of segments usually becomes low with the distance of segments growing.
-As for port vessel count dataset, it includes 380 ports with the number of vessels on each time window $t$.
+The most frequent segment is from Waigaoqiao port to Ningbo port, with 2310 observations and 5.37 hours as average sailing durations.
+The selected segments in the experiment cover 10.4\% of segments all over the world, including 54.5\% sailing records in 2021 with 201510 observations.
+It can be observed that medium-to-low-frequency segments and medium-to-short distance segments account for the majority.
+The frequency of segments usually becomes low as segment distance increases.
+As for the port vessel count dataset, it includes 380 ports with relative vessel counts on each time window $t$.